Theory of rheology and aging of protein condensates: Introduction

 Viscoelastic properties of condensates have been reported in multiple experimental studies.
 Alshareedah {\it et al.}~\cite{alshareedah2021programmable} found that condensate viscoelasticity can be modulated by varying aminoacid sequence of condensate-forming proteins.
 Ghosh {\it et al.}~\cite{ghosh2021shear} investigated the relationship between condensate rheology and fusion dynamics showing that shorter relaxation times lead to faster fusion.
 Theory on viscoelastic condensates has addressed the shape dynamics of condensate droplets \cite{zhou2021shape}, as well as salt dependence of viscoelastic material properties \cite{zhou2021viscoelasticity}.
 A two fluid model describing the transition from a liquid to an elastic droplet was proposed to discuss the observed solid-like condensate behaviours~\cite{meng2023indissoluble}.
 Shen {\it et al.}~\cite{Shen2022.08.15.503964} reported the spatially heterogeneous condensate organisation during the transition from a liquid to a solid state in an aging condensate.

 Aging and complex rheology of non-biological materials has a long history of research~\cite{chen2010rheology} due to its abundance and close connection to daily life~\cite{doraiswamy2002origins}.
 A comprehensive experimental study of aging materials by Struik dates back to the 1970s~\cite{struik1977physical}.
 More recently, aging colloidal glasses have been studied using microrheology~\cite{jabbari2007fluctuation}.
-The soft glassy rheology model has been developed to describe the aging and rheology of soft materials~\cite{sollich1997rheology,sollich1998rheological,fielding2000aging}, based on seminal works by Bouchaud and coworkers~\cite{bouchaud1992weak,monthus1996models}.
+The soft glassy rheology (SGR) model has been developed to describe the aging and rheology of soft materials~\cite{sollich1997rheology,sollich1998rheological,fielding2000aging}, based on seminal works by Bouchaud and coworkers~\cite{bouchaud1992weak,monthus1996models}.
+However, in the aging regime, the SGR model exhibits a solid-like behavior which does not describe an aging Maxwell fluid.
 Recently, Lin~\cite{lin2022modeling} proposed a related mean-field model for condensate aging, based on the assumption of strongly correlated transitions between trap energies, in contrast to the soft glassy rheology model.
 Calculating the linear response function in this model yields a linear aging of condensate relaxation time-scale.

 In this work, we develop a mean-field model of aging biological condensates that can describe their time-dependent material properties, observed in experiments.
 We clarify how the aging of the protein condensates is reflected in active and passive microrheology.
 Active and passive rheology methods are illustrated in Fig.\ref{Fig:schematics}a.
 The structure of the paper is as follows.
 In section~\ref{sec:Model}, we propose a mean-field model to describe the binding and unbinding of diffusive elements inside the protein condensates.
 Using the unbound probability of elements in condenates, we write the constitutive equation of the aging Maxwell fluid, leading to the relaxation function for Maxwell glass (section \ref{sec:CEMGa}).
 In section~\ref{sec:AC}, we examine the time-dependent rheology of the model using active rheology and propose the time-dependent complex modulus.
 Finally, in section~\ref{sec:PR}, we derive fluctuation-response relations between response functions and mean squared displacement of the diffusive elements, which can be employed in passive rheology experiments.
 We conclude with a discussion of our results.
 For readers unfamiliar with the subject, we have included an introduction to the rheology of aging materials in Appendix \ref{sec:rheology}, which summarizes the essential concepts employed throughout the paper.